dieudo/Exam/README.md

 # My_PhD_Qualifying_Exam
-This is my qualifying exam for My Ph.D. in System Science & System Science at Binghamton University January 2018
+This is my qualifying exam for my Ph.D. in System Science & System Science at Binghamton University January 2018